 - Freeware: Software that is available for installation without a cost.
 This type of software may or not be able to be installed in the labs depending on whether or not it meets certain criteria as set by the vendor for its use.
 Two types of freeware are discussed below.

-- Limited: Limited freeware is any freeware that comes with restrictions as to its use or where it can be installed.
+Limited: Limited freeware is any freeware that comes with restrictions as to its use or where it can be installed.
 Many of these types of freeware prohibit commercial use, and some prohibit installation on government owned computers, which includes the computers in our labs.
 Beta versions, demos, and trials also fall into this category.
-Our Software Acquisition Coordinator can verify if installation in our labs and use of the software for instruction is permitted by the company that owns the software.
+Our team can verify if installation in our labs and use of the software for instruction is permitted by the company that owns the software.

-- Open-Source: Open-source software is software released under a specific type of licensing rules that generally allow free use over a wide range of uses.
-While it is likely that software falling under the open-source umbrella can be installed in our labs, our Software Acquisition Coordinator will verify that software is truly open-source before we install it.
+Open-Source: Open-source software is software released under a specific type of licensing rules that generally allow free use over a wide range of uses.
+While it is likely that software falling under the open-source umbrella can be installed in our labs, our team will verify that software is truly open-source before we install it.

-Software installations take time and require us to close the computers labs, making them inaccessible for any type of use, including open-access.
+Software installations take time and require us to close the computers labs, making them inaccessible for open-access use.
 Due to this, we have set several hard dates when it is most feasible to install software.
 Please keep these dates in mind as we will be unable to install software for classes on any other dates.
 We highly recommend that you request software installations as soon as possible in order to allow sufficient time to verify licenses, order the program if necessary, check for compatibility, and testing to ensure the software works the way you need it to.
-Software requests made by the request date will only be included in the corresponding imaging date if all purchasing and licensing is completed by the request date.
+Software requests made by the request date will only be included in the corresponding imaging date if all purchasing and licensing is completed by the Installers and Licenses Due Date.

 |REQUESTS DUE DATE||INSTALLATION AND IMAGING DATE|